-Insurance companies think of arthritis as a magic bullet to dispute workers’ comp.
+Insurance companies think of arthritis as a magic bullet to dispute a workplace injury claim.
 Preexisting arthritis in knees, elbows, back, or neck can be made worse.
 It is up to a physician to say there has been a change of underlying pathology.
-Available workers’ comp benefits include medical treatment and lost wages.
+Available workplace injury benefits include medical treatment and lost wages.

 Watch out for insurance companies who make low-ball arthritis workers’ comp settlement offers based upon the independent medical examination or residual post-injury wage earning capacity.
 These are strategies used by insurance companies to reduce what should be paid.

-Insurance companies use the independent medical examination to dispute workers’ comp benefits.
+Insurance companies use the independent medical examination to dispute workplace injury benefits.
 These doctors are not independent and make careers out of testifying against disabled employees.
 It is common for their medical reports to say problems are just caused by arthritis and symptoms are not work-related.
-We recommend hiring an experienced workers’ comp lawyer should this occur.
+We recommend hiring an experienced lawyer should this occur.

 Insurance companies also use residual post-injury wage earning capacity to say an employee is only partially disabled and can find a new job.
 Wage loss benefits are supposed to be 80% of a person’s after-tax average weekly wage.
 Phantom wages from a job that does not exist or is unattainable will be used to reduce the comp rate.
 This negatively impacts the amount of any arthritis workers’ comp settlement.